HugoooR/HugoooR.github.io/README.md

 # Hugo Rochelle
-This repository is my portfolio, linked with my website
+This repository is to host my portfolio